imagej/imagej.github.io/_pages/plugins/coloc-2.md

 Release Notes, Newly Added Features and Squashed Bugs
 -----------------------------------------------------

 The definitive list of new features and fixes is the source code history as shown by the GIT history here: https://github.com/fiji/Colocalisation_Analysis/commits/master> This is just an easy way to check, a casual list for users, and might not be up to date.
-These might not yet all be in the version of the Coloc\_2 plugin released into the imageJ/Fiji updater; you can see that version listed in the command finder in the file column.
-Latest released into Fiji updater versions are tagged as releases on GITHUB, eg. <https://github.com/fiji/Colocalisation_Analysis/releases
+These might not yet all be in the version of the Coloc\_2 plugin released into the imageJ/Fiji updater; you can see that version listed in the search bar details pane.
+Latest released into Fiji updater versions are tagged as releases on GITHUB, eg. &lt;https://github.com/fiji/Colocalisation_Analysis/releases&gt;

 1. Version 2.0.2 in Fiji updater - 26.Feb.2015
     1. 27-Jan-2015 commit 863fdbeaf7785759ed1c8e9357b7dd67f6d79996 Implement implement code to make sure autothreshold results are the same regardless of image channel order.
 A slightly earlier commit also added a unit test for this: CommutativityTest.java